buildinpublic26/formd-app/README.md

 # Formd — AI Gym Tracker

-Formd is a workout tracker built for lifters and Hyrox athletes.
+Formd is a workout tracker built for lifters, exercise ethusiasts and Hyrox athletes.
 Log sessions, build training programmes, track body metrics, and record milestones — all synced to your account via Supabase, with full offline support.
 This README is a complete tour of what the app can do today.

 ---